hollow-egg/Dimensional-Sable/README.md

-ALERT: I will not be using AI for this project, nor will pull requests using AI be accepted.
-Thank you for your understanding
+ALERT: For those wishing to contribute on this repository: this is a no AI zone.
+If you're gonna use AI in your code, just fork it.
+Please and thank you!

 <p align="center"><img src="https://github.com/user-attachments/assets/dee820d1-99f8-4836-a6a5-f2a1b7a05081" alt="Logo" width="200"></p>
 <h1 align="center">Dimensional Sable<br>